Can I study for the TSI assessment?

 Can I transfer my scores to another Texas college/university?

 Yes.
-If you have taken a TSI assessment at Dallas College, other schools can access these scores by providing the college name, your student ID and your date of birth.
+If you have taken a TSI assessment at Dallas College, other Texas public schools can access these scores if you provide the college name, your student ID and your date of birth.
 Private and out of state institutions would not have access to this database.
+Log into your

 What happens if I do not pass the TSI?